SEA-group/Primitives-model-extraction-demo/Readme.md

 By AstreTunes @ SEA group

 These Matlab scripts were written to help understanding the file structure of BigWorld *.primitives* files used in World of Warships.
-My programming skill is not enough to make an appropriate model tool, but I hope this projet could help capable people to get hands on it.
+My programming skill is not enough to make an appropriate model tool, but I hope this projet could help capable people to get hands on it. （Update 2020/06/27: it's done)

 **These scripts are now able to extract all models including wire and armor models, *.primitives* to *.obj* only, they can't do the inverse.**